 The plate carrier is a modular tactical vest with numerous customisation options.
 Originally designed for military and law enforcement, they have become extremely popular amongst survivalists, home defenders and gun enthusiasts around the world.
 Having worn many plate carriers over the years, I’d like to share my favourite and most practical setups, along with some tips and tricks that you may find useful.
 So let’s start off by answering this: why do you need a plate carrier, and what is the best setup?

-The plate carrier is effectively your number one companion during combat; it has the ability to protect you from small arms and other violent threats, while proving endless attachment points for mission critical kit and equipment.
+The plate carrier is effectively your priority equipment piece during combat; it has the ability to protect you from small arms fire and other violent threats, while proving endless attachment points for mission critical gear.
 As for the ideal setup, this is a difficult question to answer as there are many ways in which a plate carrier can be arranged.
 It all comes down to a combination of personal preference, your role, and the environment in which you intend on operating.

 The setup which I will discuss below is going to be aimed primarily towards individual use.
 In other words, if you are looking at plate carrier systems for rural or urban home defence, survival preparation, or close protection, then this article is for you.